yvt/try_match-rs/README.md

 ```

 `=>` and the part that comes after can be omitted (requires `implicit_map`
-feature, which is enabled by default):
+feature, which is enabled by default; you can disable it to skip the
+compilation of the internal procedural macro):

 ```rust
 // `()` if there are no bound variables